 I joined the Mammal Division at the University of Michigan Museum of Zoology (UMMZ) in June 2013.
 The UMMZ is administered by the Department of Ecology and Evolutionary Biology (EEB).
 I serve as the UMMZ Mammal Collections Manager and maintain a research appointment in EEB.
 With this two roles, I am fully involved in all aspects of the UMMZ Mammal Division, and I enjoy the challenge of integrating my experience working in museum collections with my own research program to continue to grow the Mammal Division.

 My approach to research is due to my beginnings in wildlife ecology.
 I have been able to apply many of these principles learned in the classroom while being employed by the US Fish and Wildlife Service, where I worked directly in wildlife management roles.
 As such, I have approached my research from the perspective of a field biologist.
 I have done extensive fieldwork on mammals in the states of Iowa, Kansas, Michigan, Missouri, Nebraska, New Mexico, Oklahoma, and Texas, as well as internationally in Mexico.
 I have complemented my passion for fieldwork with a strong molecular component.
-As a result, my research has centered on the evolutionary and ecological implications of hybridization in mammals.
+As a result, my research has centered on the patterns and processes of mammalian diversity, focusing primarily on the effects of hybridization on the species boundary.